hcho1111/Parking-Data-Violations/README.md

 - scikit-learn 0.24.2

 ## A note on Data
-Data too large to be contained in singular folder, see this link:
+Data too large to be contained in single folder, see this link:

 https://data.cityofnewyork.us/City-Government/Parking-Violations-Issued-Fiscal-Year-2020/p7t3-5i9s/